nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Introduction

 TaSc is a task manager for users to manage their schedules using only keyboard commands.
-Users can add and manipulate tasks and events with options such as deadline, recurrence, and tags.
+Users can add and manipulate tasks and events with options like deadline, recurrence, and tags.
 TaSc is a desktop application written in Java, and its GUI is built using JavaFx.

-This guide contains all necessary information for both new and experienced contributors to the development of TaSc.
-Each section provides an overview on the topic, which goes into further details in its subsections.
-Throughout your development of TaSc, as each subsection is relatively self-contained, you may revisit the topics that most interest you.
+This guide contains all necessary information for both new and experienced contributors to continue the development of TaSc.
+Each section provides an overview on a topic, which will then be explained in greater detail in the subsections.
+Each subsection is mostly self contained for ease of reference.
+Throughout your development of TaSc you may freely revisit the topics as and when you need to.

 ## Setting up